DNM1008/Computer-Vision/README.md

 can be packaged and run n any application, although they are developed and tested only on Linux thus far.

+The applications are themed according to Catppuccin Macchiato using Qt's css functionalities.

 ## Overview of the applications

 In `/ModelsYolo/python/apps/`, there are 8 python files, 7 of which (minus `debug.py`) should run a GUI.